-Huge cruise ship due at Scottish port
+Huge cruise ship arrives at Scottish port

 An estimated total of 170,000 passengers are expected at the port.

+MSC Meraviglia at 315m (1,033ft) long and 65m (213ft) tall was the world's fourth largest cruise ship until another liner, the larger Symphony of the Seas, made its maiden voyage on 7 April.

-MSC Meraviglia, which will also make stopovers in Kirkwall and Glasgow, is one of more than 90 ships due to visit over the season.
+The 19-deck MSC Meraviglia, which will also make stopovers in Kirkwall and Greenock, is one of more than 90 ships due to visit over the season.

 The figure is an 11% increase on last season's number of passengers.